LongPotato/Hangman_GUI/README.md

 *Require [Shoes](http://shoesrb.com/downloads/) to interpret the rb file.*

-*Shoes installation is included in the file.*
+*Shoes installation is included in the download.*

 ###Screenshots: